 Their efforts spearheaded peaceful sit-ins and demonstrations in dozens of cities and helped launch the Student Nonviolent Coordinating Committee to encourage all students to get involved in the civil rights movement.
 It also caught the eye of young college graduate Stokely Carmichael, who joined the SNCC during the Freedom Summer of 1964 to register Black voters in Mississippi.
 In 1966, Carmichael became the chair of the SNCC, giving his famous speech in which he originated the phrase "Black power.”

-On May 4, 1961, 13 “Freedom Riders”—seven African Americans and seven whites–mounted a Greyhound bus in Washington, D.C., embarking on a bus tour of the American south to protest segregated bus terminals.
+On May 4, 1961, 13 “Freedom Riders”—seven African Americans and six whites–mounted a Greyhound bus in Washington, D.C., embarking on a bus tour of the American south to protest segregated bus terminals.
 They were testing the 1960 decision by the Supreme Court in Boynton v.
 Virginia that declared the segregation of interstate transportation facilities unconstitutional.